Personal Accident Insurance

 Why would I need Personal Accident Insurance?

-According to statistics from the Health and Safety Executive 2020 annual report, 65,427 non-fatal employee injuries and 111 fatal accidents were reported by employers in 2019/20.
-At work fatalities accounted for less than one in 100,000 employees, while injuries accounted for 238 in 100,000 employees, so whilst the risk is small, it should not be ignored.
+According to statistics from the Health and Safety Executive 2021 annual report, 0.4million non-fatal employee injuries and 142 fatal accidents were reported by employers.

 Even if you feel that the work you or your employees do is not that dangerous and an accident in the workplace is unlikely, you can't control everything.
 A lapse in concentration is all it takes for an accident to occur.